Ramen Eggs (味玉 - Ajitama)

 - Salad - these make for a colorful, protein-packed topping for almost any green salad.

-- Breakfast - these make a tasty side dish for a bowl of rice or on avocado toast, but they're also delicious on their own.
+- Breakfast - Ajitsuke tamago also make a great breakfast food.
+They make a tasty side dish for a bowl of rice or topping for avocado toast, but they're also delicious on their own.

 - Onigiri - you can stuff a whole Ajitsuke Tamago inside of an onigiri.